-Local NGOs
+Local CSOs

 People's organizations have traditionally played an important role in social, economic and cultural development in Caribbean society.
 Civic activity in the region goes as far back as the pre-emancipation period and continues to be important in the modern era.
-The sector has gone from being primarily welfare oriented and volunteer-led to include technical and policy-focused non-profit organizations staffed by full-time professionals that manage large, multi-year projects.
-Caribbean NGOs continue to play an essential role in the delivery of social services.
-NGOs also engage in research, capacity building, awareness raising and advocacy.
+The sector has gone from being primarily welfare-oriented and volunteer-led to include technical and policy-focused non-profit organizations staffed by full-time professionals that manage large, multi-year projects.
+Caribbean CSOs continue to play an essential role in the delivery of social services.
+CSOs also engage in research, capacity building, awareness-raising and advocacy.
 There are emerging models of non-profits as social enterprises.

-All Caribbean Island countries have least one NGO with a mission that includes biodiversity conservation or related issues, and many have co-management responsibilities for protected areas.
-The ecosystem profile identified 120 Caribbean NGOs working on environmental issues in one or more of the project countries, with the largest numbers in the Dominican Republic and Haiti.
+All Caribbean countries have at least one CSO with a mission that includes biodiversity conservation or related issues, and many have co-management responsibilities for protected areas.
+The ecosystem profile identified 120 Caribbean CSOs working on environmental issues in one or more of the project countries, with the largest numbers in the Dominican Republic and Haiti.

-Analysis conducted during the preparation of the ecosystem profile revealed that the work of most environmental NGOs is oriented towards operations rather than advocacy, with most groups having a focus on the design and implementation of activities related to management of sites and/or species, sustainable livelihoods, community development or environmental education.
-They are anticipated to play similar roles during the project, as these activities will be central to the design of most of the subprojects supported under Component 1.
-The identity of the local NGOs that will participate in the project as sub-grantees is not yet known, because the sub-grants under Component 1 will be awarded on a competitive basis, following open calls.
-An indicative list of local NGOs in the project countries is provided to give an example of the types of organization that might possibly become sub-grantees.
-Inclusion on this list does not, in any way, indicate a predetermination that an organization will be supported under the project.
+Analysis conducted during the preparation of the ecosystem profile revealed that the work of most environmental CSOs is oriented towards operations rather than advocacy, with most groups having a focus on the design and implementation of activities related to management of sites and/or species, sustainable livelihoods, community development or environmental education.
+They are anticipated to play similar roles during CEPF's second investment phase, as these activities will be central to the design of most of the sub-projects supported.
+The identity of the local CSOs that will participate as sub-grantees is not yet known because the sub-grants will be awarded on a competitive basis following open calls.
+An indicative list of local CSOs in the project countries is provided to give an example of the types of organizations that might possibly become sub-grantees.
+Inclusion on this list does not, in any way, indicate predetermination that an organization will be supported under CEPF's second investment phase.